Michael-Yount/todolist/README.md

 ### This was a fun little project where I learned about working with lists as well as setting up a complete React project.

 ![todoFinal](https://user-images.githubusercontent.com/11709807/231623584-a964bfd5-df00-45ab-a023-33fdfca3beaa.png)

+# To use this app click this link to the website.